DSS Data Exchange - A New Approach to Programme Reporting

-- A simple and easy to use IT tool (the DSS Data Exchange) that allows for system to system tranfers, bulk uploads or a free web-based portal which is now available;
+- A simple and easy to use IT tool (the DSS Data Exchange) that allows for system to system transfers, bulk uploads or a free web-based portal which is now available;

 - Greater access to client outcome data; and

 Data requirements will be divided into two parts: a small set of mandatory priority requirements that all service providers report, and a voluntary extended data set that providers can choose to share with the Department in exchange for relevant and meaningful reports, known as the partnership approach.
 This will build the evidence base regarding the effectiveness of DSS programmes and service delivery approaches.
-Participation is entirely voluntary and there will be no negative consequences if a service provider chooses not to provide the extended data set.
+Participation in the partnership approach is entirely voluntary and there will be no negative consequences if a service provider chooses not to provide this extended data set.

 Where can I get more information?

-- The DSS Data Exchange Framework – provides on overiew of the approach underpinning this new way of programme reporting; and
+- The DSS Data Exchange Framework – provides an overview of the approach underpinning this new way of programme reporting; and

-- The DSS Data Exchange Protocols – is a practical support manual to guide users in the consistent application of this new Framework (available soon).
+- The DSS Data Exchange Protocols – is a practical support manual to help users consistently apply the new Framework.